PuneetGopinath/github-activity-readme/README.md

     steps:
       - uses: actions/checkout@v2
-      - uses: jamesgeorge007/github-activity-readme@master
+      - uses: Readme-Workflows/recent-activity@master
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         with:
-          COMMIT_MSG: 'Specify a custom commit message'
+          COMMIT_MSG: "Specify a custom commit message"
           MAX_LINES: 10
 ```

 ## History

- * The original project was inspired by [JasonEtco/activity-box](https://github.com/JasonEtco/activity-box)
+- The original project was inspired by [JasonEtco/activity-box](https://github.com/JasonEtco/activity-box)
- * Puneet and Abhishek wanted to add a new feature, the original project was no longer maintained, so Puneet created a fork and Abhishek supported him.
+- Puneet and Abhishek wanted to add a new feature, the original project was no longer maintained, so Puneet created a fork and Abhishek supported him.